stm32-periph/stm32l1/Project/STM32L1xx_StdPeriph_Templates/readme.txt

 @par Project Example Template Description

-This example is used as a template that can be used as refrence to build any new firmware development for STM32L1xx Ultra Low Power Medium- and High-density devices using the STM32L1xx Standard Peripherals Library.
+This example is used as a template that can be used as refrence to build any new firmware development for STM32L1xx devices using the STM32L1xx Standard Peripherals Library.

 @par Directory contents

-This folder contains standard template projects for EWARM, TASKING, MDK-ARM, RIDE and TrueSTUDIO toolchains that compile the needed STM32L1xx Standard Peripheral's drivers plus all the user-modifiable files that are necessary to create a new project.
+This folder contains standard template projects for EWARM, MDK-ARM and TrueSTUDIO toolchains that compile the needed STM32L1xx Standard Peripheral's drivers plus all the user-modifiable files that are necessary to create a new project.

   - Project/STM32L1xx_StdPeriph_Templates/stm32l1xx_conf.h    Library Configuration file